jyablonski/doqs/src/content/docs/services/dash_frontend.md

 ## Libraries

-1. Pandas is the primary package driving the REST API development
+1. dash is the primary package driving the frontend application development
-2. beautifulsoup4 enables web-scraping to be performed on various basketball-reference and draftkings pages
+2. Pandas is used to store all data from database to serve throughout various graphs, plots, and tables
-3. praw is used to authenticate to & pull data from the Reddit API
+3. dash-bootstrap-components is used to provide template objects to help build out the UI
-4. nltk provides Sentiment Analysis Functions to be applied on various social media text data
-5. jyablonski_common_modules provides various functions to read & write data to Postgres

 ## Production

+The Dash Frontend is hosted on ECS, which is connected to an EC2 instance managed by an Auto Scaling Group (ASG), ensuring at least one EC2 instance is always running to support the ECS service.

+- This utilizes the 1 free EC2 t3.micro instance that free-tier accounts are alotted per month

+This is further connected to an Application Load Balancer (ALB), which is configured with Route 53 to route traffic to the ECS service at https://nbadashboard.jyablonski.dev.

+- Since February 2024, ALBs have IPv4 charges even on free-tier accounts, so this costs about $12 / month to support

 ## CI / CD